Car TalkDriving TipsHow Do You Bump Start a Car With An Automatic Transmission?

 1. Place the two cars closely

-Additionally, keep the metal objects away from the car’s battery or cables, as these are a good conductor of electricity.
-Also, take off any clothing that may end up catching in engine’s bay.
+Additionally, keep the metal objects away from the car’s battery or cables, as these are good conductors of electricity.
+Also, take off any clothing that may end up catching in the engine’s bay.
 Moreover, inspect the car batteries.
-In case, any of this chargeable tool is broken or seems to leak, take the car to the professional mechanic immediately.
-Similarly, if the cables are damaged, buy the new ones.
+In case any of these chargeable tool is broken or seems to leak, take the car to a professional mechanic immediately.
+Similarly, if the cables are damaged, buy new ones.

 2. Connect the leads to a positive terminal